shaunmahony/chip-exo-tutorial/index.md

 For this analysis we will be using [ChIP-exo](http://www.sciencedirect.com/science/article/pii/S0092867411013511) datasets.
 For this experiment, immunoprecipitation was performed with antibodies against an epitope-tagged version of TBP (Spt15 gene in yeast).
 TBP is the TATA-binding protein, a general transcription factor that interacts with other factors to form the preinitiation complex at promoters ([SGD](https://www.yeastgenome.org/locus/S000000950)).

-This ChIP-exo library is paired-end.
-We will use the paired-end information to remove PCR duplicates.
-However, in a paired-end ChIP-exo library, only the first mate reads represents the ends of the DNA fragments that were digested by exonuclease.
-The second mate reads represent the same information as would have been produced by a ChIP-seq experiment.
+Although this is ChIP-exo data, most of the steps we will perform will be be shared with analyses of standard ChIP-seq.

 ## Data description

-There are six paired-end datasets in total:
+There are six datasets in total:

 | Dataset            | Description                |
 |--------------------|----------------------------|